Meet The Team

 Working at Cerami Builders utilizes her mix of interests and experiences incorporating various office roles, bookkeeping, fashion design and photography.
 With this arsenal, she's ready to tackle diverse projects.

 Leah holds a BS degree in Fashion Design and Merchandising which comes in handy when in her spare time she runs a pop-up store of vintage goods.
-You can also find her riding her motorcycle in the Bay Area's many beautiful back roads.
+You can also find her riding her motorcycle in the Bay Area's many beautiful back roads with her other half.

 Avram "Bene" Sklare